 Macb.
-Still it cried, "Sleep no more!" to all the house: "Glamis hath murther'd Sleep, and therefore Cawdor Shall sleep no more, Macbeth shall sleep no more!"
+Still it cry'd, Sleep no more! to all the house: Glamis hath murder'd sleep; and therefore Cawdor Shall sleep no more, Macbeth shall sleep no more!

+Lady M. Who was it, that thus cry'd?
+Why, worthy

+thane,

-Lady M. Who was it that thus cried?
-Why, worthy Thane, You do unbend your noble strength, to think So brainsickly of things.
-Go, get some water, And wash this filthy witness from your hand. --
+You do unbend your noble strength, to think

-Why did you bring these daggers from the place?
-They must lie there: go, carry them, and smear The sleepy grooms with blood.
+So brain-sickly of things: -- Go, get some water, And wash this filthy witness from your hand. -- Why did you bring these daggers from the place?
+They must lie there: Go, carry them; and smear The sleepy grooms with blood.

 Macb.
 I'll go no more:

 I am afraid to think what I have done;

-Look on't again I dare not.
+Look on't again, I dare not.

 Lady M. Infirm of purpose!
-Give me the daggers.
-The sleeping, and the dead, Are but as pictures; 'tis the eye of childhood

-That fears a painted devil.
+Give me the daggers: The sleeping, and the dead, Are but as pictures: 'tis the eye of childhood, That fears a painted devil.
 If he do bleed, I'll gild the faces of the grooms withal, For it must seem their guilt.
-[Exit. -- Knocking within.
+[Exit.
+Knocking within.

 Macb.
 Whence is that knocking?

 How is't with me, when every noise appals me?
 What hands are here?
-Ha! they pluck out mine eyes.
-Will all great Neptune's ocean wash this blood

-Clean from my hand?
-No, this my hand will rather

-The multitudinous seas incarnadine,
+Ha! they pluck out mine eyes!
+Will all great Neptune's ocean wash this blood Clean from my hand?
+No; this my hand will rather The multitudinous seas incarnardine,

-Making the green one red.
+Making the green one, red.